parthasm/Naive-Bayes-Document-Classifier/README.md

 Refer the code for my change.
 The original formula seems to be more useful if there are only 2 categories but fails for more than 2 categories.

+##Multinomial_NB_nltk_reuters_gini.py

+Same as previous, except instead of mutual information , gini coefficient is used as feature selector.
+The concept is described before under Feature_Selector.py.
+The performance is slightly worse than mutual information(9.98% versus 7.89%) for 500 features.

 ##Bernoulli_NB_nltk_reuters_MI.py

 Same as Bernoulli_NB_nltk_reuters.py, except mutual information is used for feature selection.
 The number of features per category is restricted to 500.This results in significant improvment in performance(from 22% misclassification to 11% misclassification) and approximately 50% more time to train the classifier but 97% less time to run the classifer over the test set.
 This is because Bernoulli Naive Bayes is a weak classifier - hence the scope for improvement with feature selection.
 Since the time-consuming step is traversing the entire vocabulary for every test document, on reducing the vocabulary by feature selection, the time taken to run the classifier is drastically reduced.

+##Bernoulli_NB_nltk_reuters_gini.py

+Same as previous, except instead of mutual information , gini coefficient is used as feature selector.
+The concept is described before under Feature_Selector.py.
+The performance is slightly worse than mutual information(11.09% versus 9.76%) for 500 features.
+Again, time required is drastically used, compared to bare Bernoulli, without feature selection.